-Georgia’s Tax Code provides the tax authorities with a powerful weapon: Article 73.9.b which, simply put, allows them to retroactively reclassify any transaction, if the form of the transaction doesn’t correspond to its substance.
+Georgia’s Tax Code provides the tax authorities with a powerful weapon: Article 73.9.b allows them to retroactively reclassify any transaction, if the form of the transaction doesn’t correspond to its substance.

 In plain English, it means that if the Revenue Service believes that you’re trying to pull their leg, they have the right to cut yours off.
-Or metaphors aside – that if your “freelancer” relationship is really just an employer-employee relationship in disguise, they have the right to re-classify it, which in practice means charging you 20% tax (plus significant penalties), going back 3 years.
+Or to put the metaphor aside, if your “freelancer” relationship is really just an employer-employee relationship in disguise, they have the right to re-classify it, which means charging you 20% tax (plus significant penalties), going back 3 years.

 Freelancer or an Employee – How to Tell the Difference?

 For better or for worse, Georgian legislation provides no absolute certainty to determine whether a particular relationship qualifies as that of a service provider-service recipient or that of an employee-employer.
-This means that it’s down to the tax authorities to interpret it exactly how they wish, and if you disagree, it will be down to the court to decide whose interpretation to go with.
+This means that tax authorities are free to interpret it as they wish, and if you disagree, it will be down to the court to decide whose interpretation is legitimate.

-What we can do, however, is turn to common sense and establish the usual characteristics of an employer-employee relationship, making sure that these characteristics are not present in the freelancer-service provider relationship we’re trying to qualify for the 1% tax status with.
+What we can do, however, is defer to common sense and establish the usual characteristics of an employer-employee relationship, making sure that these characteristics are not present in the freelancer-service provider relationship we’re using to qualify for the 1% tax status.

 A non-exhaustive list of these characteristics would be: